katjanewilson/Propensity-Score-Weighting/README.md

 ### Overview

-Matching is a class of observational study methods that helps to reduce the influence of covariate bias on statistical analyses.
-Imbalance between treatment and control groups however, is a common issue that researchers encounter when working with a matched sample.
-By attaching weights to observations, researchers can work around this imbalance and still obtain a reliable average treatment effect estimate.
+Matching is a class of observational study methods that reduces the influence of covariate bias by matching each treatment unit to one or more control units.
+A common issue that researchers encounter when working with a matched sample is imbalance in the covariate distribution between the two groups.
+With weighting, researchers can work around this imbalance and still obtain a reliable average treatment effect estimate.
 Such weighting schemes are intimately tied to the survey sampling literature, both in their technical foundation and their general limitations.

 ``` r